gamesbook/protograf/docs/source/core_shapes.rst

 `↑ <shape-index_>`_

-A Star is a multi-pointed shape; essentially made by joining points spaced equally around the circumference of a circle to points spaced equally around the circumference of a smaller "inner" circle.
+A Star is a multi-pointed shape; essentially made by joining points spaced equally around the circumference of an outer circle to points spaced equally around the circumference of a smaller "inner" circle.

 To create other kinds of stars, see the "triangle" or "sun" petal shapes